-As we are an SEO agency we primarily deal with ecommerce companies.
+As we are an SEO agency we primarily offer ecommerce SEO services to companies with 10+ staff and doing £50,000 to £100,000 in sales per month.
 For you, this could be landscapers, builders, doctors, dentists and so on.
 You should also take this a step further if they specialise in their area.

 Your ideal client could be in the cosmetic industry and specialises in porcelain veneers for 25-40-year-olds.